brokaw/brokaw.github.com/_posts/2012-10-10-not-all-that-is-asynchronous-is-fast.markdown

 }
 {% endhighlight %}

-Now there's no need for addObject to wait around under any circumstances.
+Now there's no need for addObject: to wait around under any circumstances.
 I had made the same mistake for removeFirstObject, so I fixed that too.
 The result?
 Better times:

     =====================